When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 Cover~\cite{Cover} shows that $\Cn(n,d)$ is also the number of partitions of an $n$-point set in general position in $\R^d$ by central hyperplanes (hyperplanes through the origin).
 A set of vectors in $\R^d$ is in general position if any $d$ or less are linearly independent.
 Dually, $\Ca(n,d)$ can be seen as the number of cells of a real $d$-dimensional arrangement of $n$ hyperplanes in general position~\cite{orlik1992,schlaefli1901theorie}.

 In particular, there are affine hyperplanes of $\R^n$ intersecting all but one orthants.
 Figure~\ref{inferenceregions} (right) is an example showing the intersection of a $2$-dimensional affine subspace of $\R^3$ and $7$ orthants; four of odd parity and three of even parity.
-The number of even, or odd, orthants of $\R^n$ intersected by a generic $m$-dimensional affine space is $\lceil \frac{1}{2}\Ca(n,m) \rceil$ or $\lfloor \frac{1}{2}\Ca(n,m) \rfloor$.
-If $m < n$, then $ \lfloor \frac{1}{2}\Ca(n,m) \rfloor\geq 2^m$.
 This does not imply, however, that every collection of $2^m$ even, or odd, orthants can be intersected by an $m$-zonoset.
 For example:

 \begin{proposition} If $n$ is an odd natural number larger than one, then there is no $(n-1)$-zonoset with a point in every even, or every odd, orthant of $\R^n$. \end{proposition}

 \begin{proof} Let $\Zcal$ be a candidate zonoset; $\Zcal$ has $(n - 1)$ generators, so it lies in an affine hyperplane $H$ of $\mathbb{R}^n$.
 Let $\eta$ be a normal vector to $H$.
 Assume first that $0 \in H$.
 All vectors in the orthants $\operatorname{sgn}(\eta)$ and $-\!\operatorname{sgn}(\eta)$ lie outside $H$ (where we may assign arbitrary sign to zero entries of $\eta$).
 This follows from Stiemke's theorem, see, e.g.,~\cite{Flatto}.
 The two orthants have opposite sign vectors and $n$ is odd, so one orthant is even and the other odd.
 Hence at least one even and one odd orthants do not intersect $\Zcal$.